wren-lang/wren/doc/rfc/0001-smarter-imports.md

 # Smarter Imports

+**Note: This is now mostly implemented, though the implementation differs somewhat from this original proposal.**

 Here's a proposal for improving how imported modules are identified and found to hopefully help us start growing an ecosystem of reusable Wren code.
 Please do [let me know][list] what you think!